 Adding more elements is not always the way to make a song sound bigger.
 Sometimes the way to make a song better is to take away elements.
 Spreading the dynamic range of your song can make it sound bigger, for example increase the distance between the highest notes and the lowest notes.

-In this particular example we developed a ska song and after adding some extra layers decided to strip the bass back a little.
+In this particular example we developed a ska song.
+As you can see in the score/tab it uses some pretty high chords.
+After adding some extra layers decided to strip the bass back a little to help the overall sound of the song.
 Let's explore that.
 Start by taking a listen to the a full mix of the sample song.

 If you want to learn more about how we developed this progression and more great ideas for songwriting take the whole course!
 Learn awesome techniques for writing excellent songs.